Thomas Germain

+Germain's craftsmanship extended beyond large ceremonial pieces.
+He was also highly regarded for creating elaborate luxury toilet services for the aristocracy, often comprising up to 24 pieces, such as bottles, goblets, combs, candlesticks, and brushes.
+These sets were highly sought after by European royalty.

 Aside from the work for the French crown he had royal patrons in the queen of Spain, the king and queen of Naples, and the king of Portugal.
 Germain also did work as an architect, designing Saint-Louis-du-Louvre, a reconstruction of the collapsed Saint-Thomas-du-Louvre.

 At his death, his atelier passed to his fourth son François-Thomas Germain (1726–91).
 Most of his work was destroyed during the financial crises that led to the French Revolution, when rococo objects lost their value; a great deal had also already been lost during the great Lisbon earthquake of 1755.